 1. A Super Writing Record Sheet

 Here’s how the activity goes:

-1. Students get their journal, a pencil and a marker ready.
+1. Students get their Super Writing Journal (or spiral notebook), a pencil and a marker ready.
 The teacher gives the class a topic (title) to write at the top of their page.

 3. The teacher sets the timer and gives students one minute to write.
 When the timer beeps, the teacher says, “pencils down.”
 Students may only finish the last word (not sentence) they are writing and then drop their pencils.

 So what now?
-Students finish three rounds of Super Writing and have these short little paragraphs in their journals.
-Well, my favorite thing to do is to let students circle their favorite "Super Write" of the day and actually develop that into a final draft of writing (it can be in paragraph form, topic for a friendly letter, a poem, etc..).
-Students can also do a quick edit/revise activity where they go through their three (or four) Super Writes and check their conventions and improve sentence structure, word choice, etc..
+Students finish four rounds of Super Writing and have these sentences or short little paragraphs in their journals.
+Well, my favorite thing to do is to let students circle their favorite “Super Write” of the day/week and actually develop that into a final draft of writing (it can be in paragraph form, topic for a friendly letter, a poem, etc.).
+Before doing that though, students complete a quick edit and revise of each Super Write, going through to check conventions, word choice, sentence structure, etc.